How to Add Embed Video in WordPress?

 Autoplay, Looping, and Other Playback Options

-• Many video blocks and shortcodes offer settings for autoplay and looping.
+• Many video blocks and shortcodes have options for autoplay and looping.
 Look for these options in the block’s toolbar or settings sidebar.

 • For autoplay, be mindful of user experience and accessibility guidelines.
-Autoplaying videos can be intrusive, especially if they include sound.
+Autoplaying videos can be intrusive, especially if they have sound.

-• If you’re using a plugin, check its settings for additional playback options.
-These plugins often offer more extensive customization, including autoplay, looping, mute options, and more.
+• If you’re using a plugin, check its settings for more playback options.
+These plugins often have more customization, including autoplay, looping, mute options, and more.

 • If you’re comfortable with HTML, you can manually add autoplay, loop, and muted attributes to your clip embed code.